 Limitations

-This study has several important caveats:
+This study carries several important caveats.